ali-abrar-cse/heal-lab/README.md

 # Heal-Lab

 This is a Web app for Diagnostic Center.
 User can get idea about packages and clear visualization of services.
 One can easily reach the 8 branches from contact information.
-<br/> To view the site click here - https://heal-lab.web.app/

 ## Key features:
 - User can get idea about packages.